 For a long time, I have looked forward to the day I would be able to organise the first professional photo shoot for Bahari Blu.

-The time had finally arrived to get planning the beautiful, beach themed summer photo shoot which I had in my mind's eye!
+The time had finally arrived to plan the beautiful, beach-themed summer photo shoot that I had in my mind's eye!
 I knew exactly which photographer I wanted to work with.
-Karolina Wiśniowska is a Polish photographer who I had come across 6 years before while I worked as a part-time model, and I absolutely loved the natural, gentle photos that she captures.
+Karolina Wiśniowska is a Polish photographer who I had come across 6 years before while I worked as a part-time model, and I absolutely love the natural, gentle photos that she captures.

 I contacted two lovely models, Jasmin and Ruby, and it was beginning to look like everything might go smoothly...

 As the day approached I began to feel a pit in my stomach as I nervously looked at the weather forecast.
 Heavy rain and crazy gales were headed our way.
 Unable to post-pone the shoot, I decided to cross fingers (and toes) and hope for the best.
 I drove down to Cornwall the day before to set up through glorious golden sunshine, and I tentatively thought that perhaps the forecast was wrong...